jedisct1/libsodium-doc/internals/roadmap.md

 libsodium's roadmap is driven by its user community and new ideas are always welcome.

-New features will be gladly implemented provided that they are not redundant and solve common problems.
+New features will be gladly implemented if they are not redundant and solve common problems.

 ## pre-1.0.0 roadmap

-* AEAD construction \(ChaCha20Poly1305\)
+* AEAD construction \(ChaCha20-Poly1305\)
 * API to set initial counter value in ChaCha20/Salsa20
 * Big-endian compatibility
 * BLAKE2